Unlikely To Be Among Gujarat Titans Retained Players 2026, Overseas All-Rounder Showcases Power-Hitting Ahead of IPL Retention Deadline - Cricxtasy

 The IPL 2026 retention deadline is just around the corner, on November 15.
 All teams are getting ready with their retention lists for the new season, and fans are excited to find out who will be in the Gujarat Titans retained players 2026 list.

-During the Hong Kong Sixes match between Afghanistan and Nepal at the Mission Road Ground in Mong Kok, Afghanistan batted first, with Karim Janat opening the innings alongside Gulbadin Naib.
+During the Hong Kong Sixes 2025 Afghanistan vs Nepal match at the Mission Road Ground in Mong Kok, Karim Janat opened the first innings alongside Gulbadin Naib.

 Apart from him, Gulbadin Naib scored 22 off 10 balls, while Farmanullah Safi remained unbeaten on 30 off nine balls.
 In the end, Afghanistan won the match by 17 runs as Nepal were restricted to 95/2 in their six overs.

-Karim Janat’s powerful hitting performance, even though he is unlikely to be among the Gujarat Titans retained players for 2026, might catch the franchise’s attention if he continues to perform well in the tournament.
+Karim Janat’s powerful hitting performance, even though he is unlikely to be among the Gujarat Titans retained players 2026 list, might catch the franchise’s attention if he continues to perform well in the tournament.

 ALSO READ:

-Karim Janat was bought by Gujarat Titans for INR 75 lakhs in the IPL 2025 auction.
-However, he got to play only one match for the franchise, which was also his IPL debut against Rajasthan Royals.
+Karim Janat was bought by the Gujarat Titans for INR 75 lakh in the IPL 2025 auction.
+However, he got to play only one match for the franchise, which was also his IPL debut against the Rajasthan Royals.
 In that game, he bowled just one over and didn’t get a chance to bat.

 As a result, he spent most of the season on the bench.
-Due to limited opportunities, there’s a possibility that he might not be included in the Gujarat Titans retained players 2026 list.
+Due to limited opportunities, there’s a possibility that the 27-year-old might not be included in the Gujarat Titans retained players 2026 list.

-Even if he isn’t retained, his big-hitting and all-round skills could still help him attract attention in the upcoming auction.
+Even if he isn’t retained, his big-hitting and all-round skills could still help him attract attention from other teams in the upcoming IPL 2026 mini auction.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, and YouTube.